EricaLinaG/Emacsn/README.md

 ## The emacsn script

+There have already been a number of examples of emacsn usage so you are probably getting the idea.
+Its a very old script, and works well.
 I run emacs a few different ways.
 I use named daemons for some things. its nice to have so clients can be used for mu4e and Exwm.